Have You Created a Character or a Caricature?

-- What makes your character happy, sad, angry, annoyed, etc?
+- What makes your character happy, sad, angry, annoyed, and so on?
 Learn more.

-- What are your character's hopes, fears, and regrets?
+- What are your character's greatest hopes, fears, and regrets?
 Learn more.

 - Is your character unhappy at the beginning of your story?
 Learn more.

-- What are they unhappy or unsatisfied with?
+- Why are they unhappy or unsatisfied?
 What is their everyday life lacking?

 - What does your character want more than anything in the world?
 Learn more.

-- What is holding your character back from working to achieve that goal?
+- What is holding your character back from working to achieve that desire?

-- What event or change in circumstance would encourage or force your character to chase down that goal?
+- What event or change in circumstance would encourage or force your character to chase down that desire?

-WHY does your character want to achieve their goal?
+#3: Why does your character want their specific desire?

-- Has your character always wanted to achieve their goal?
+- Has your character always wanted this desire?

-- Was your character forced/coerced into working toward their goal?
+- Was your character forced/coerced into working toward this desire?

-- What event or circumstance inspired your character's goal?
+- What event or circumstance sparked your character's desire?
 Learn more.

-- Does anyone else benefit if your character achieves their goal?
+- Does anyone else benefit if your character achieves their desire?
 How so?

 - What steps will your character take to achieve their goal?
 Learn more.

-- Who will help your character achieve their goal?
+- Who will help your character achieve their desire?
 How will they help?
 Learn more.

-- What would make your character give up on their goal?
+- What would make your character give up on their desire?

 - What would make your character's helpers stop aiding them?

-- What setbacks/challenges might your character face as they work towards their goal?
+- What setbacks or challenges might your character face as they work toward their desire?

-- What emotional/mental hurdles must your character overcome to achieve their goal?
+- What emotional or mental hurdles must your character overcome to achieve their desire?

 - How might your character react to challenges and conflicts in their journey?

-- How might tension form between your character and their helpers because of your character's goal or method of achieving that goal?
+- How might tension form between your character and their helpers because of your character's desire or method of achieving it?

-- What will your character do if they do not achieve their goal?
+- What will your character do if they do not achieve their desire?

 - How might your character's failure affect their physical and/or mental state?

-- How might achieving their goal affect your character's physical and/or mental state?
+- How might achieving their desire affect your character's physical and/or mental state?